Joel’s Italian Stuffed Jalapenos

 Place approximately 1 heaping tablespoon of mixture into each jalapeno half, and top with a bit of mozzarella cheese.

 Turn broiler on medium-high.
 Place the stuffed peppers back in the oven and broil until the mozzarella cheese melts and is nicely browned.
 This should take 5 to 10 minutes.
 Remove from oven, sprinkle with a bit more shredded Parmesan, and then the chives.
 Serve warm.

 *Note: This does take some time to assemble, but it’s easy to prepare most of it earlier in the day.
 Have your jalapenos ready by slicing, deveining and seeding them, and then place them in the refrigerator.
 Prepare the stuffing mixture of sausage, onion, pepper, garlic, cream cheese, and Parmesan (salt & pepper, to taste), and place in a bowl in the refrigerator.
 When you’re ready to bake the jalapenos, most of the work has already been done!

-Source: Joel Symmank’s recipe box, adapted from Guy Fieri’s (maker of some serious guy food!) original recipe on Food Network
+From Joel Symmank’s recipe box, adapted from Guy Fieri’s original recipe on Food Network

 Here are some more famous Game Day hits!

 You didn’t really think I could leave out the chocolate, didja?! :wink: